 In this webinar James Robinson provides an overview of the new Proteox dilution refrigerator from Oxford Instruments, highlighting the key features and suitability for many quantum computing and qubit scale-up applications.

-2020 LOR Science Prize winner, Dr Sheng Ran, an expert in the field of quantum materials.
+A guest presentation from 2020 LOR Science Prize winner, Dr Sheng Ran, an expert in the field of quantum materials.

 16th June 2020, 3pm GMT

 Book a 1-2-1 at a time that suits you and speak to one of our experts